 - Spare tubes.
 You’ll need these to replace the tube inside the tire in case of a flat (unless you ride without tubes, and then you’ll need a patch repair kit).
 The guys at my local shop recommend taking the tube out of the packaging, coating it with baby powder to keep it from sticking, and then wrapping the tube with plastic wrap.
 Your new tubes will be ready to go when needed.
 I carry two tubes with me at all times.

-- A set of allen wrenches for all of the nuts and bolts that can get loose on your bike.
+- A multi tool for all of the nuts and bolts that can get loose on your bike.

 - Tire levers for removing the tire from the rim so you can take the tube out.
 You’ll need at least two levers.